JamieMagee/jamiemagee.co.uk/content/blog/understanding-dotnet-base-class-library-vulnerabilities.md

 When you create a new .NET project and start writing code, you might find yourself using classes like `System.Text.Json.JsonSerializer` without ever explicitly adding a reference to `System.Text.Json` in your `.csproj` file.
 This isn't magic—it's because these Base Class Libraries (BCLs) are shipped as part of the .NET runtime itself, making them implicit references that are automatically available to your application.

-But this convenience comes with a hidden security implication that many developers don't realize: when a vulnerability is discovered in one of these implicit dependencies, patching it isn't as straightforward as updating a NuGet package reference.
+But this convenience comes with a security implication that's easy to miss: when a vulnerability is discovered in one of these implicit dependencies, patching it isn't as straightforward as updating a NuGet package reference.

 ## The invisible dependency problem